aadags/node.js-nodemailer-rabbitmq-mail-service/README.md

 Set up environment variables:

-Create a .env file in the root directory and provide the following information:
+Create a .env file in the root directory using the .env.example:

-EMAIL_SERVICE=your_email_service
-EMAIL_USER=your_email_username
-EMAIL_PASS=your_email_password
-RABBITMQ_URL=your_rabbitmq_connection_url

 Run the application:
 npm start

 The application should now be running, and you can start sending emails via RabbitMQ.

-Usage
-To send an email, publish a message to the RabbitMQ queue.
-The message should be a JSON object with the following structure:

-Copy code
-{
-  "to": "recipient@example.com",
-  "subject": "Your Email Subject",
-  "text": "Your email content in plain text",
-  "html": "Your email content in HTML format"
-}

 Contributing